Connecting LDAP external directory services to PE

 Allow wildcards in SLL certificate?
 Select Yes to allow a connection to a Directory Services server with a SSL certificates that use a wildcard (*) specification.
 This option is not available when you choose to connect to the external directory using plain text.

-directory (for example to look up user groups or users), the queries consist of the
+example to look up user groups or users), the queries consist of the relative

-relative distinguished name (RDN) (optional) + the base distinguished name (DN), and are
+distinguished name (RDN) (optional) + the base distinguished name (DN), and are then

 Example directory service entry